Apidog

 request.addHeader("Authorization", "Bearer " + token);

-Step 4.
-Send the Header Request and Response returned
+Step 3.
+Send the API Request and Get the Response Result

 If authorized, the server will return the requested resource in the response.
 The client can now interact with protected resources using the authenticated request.